Skip to main content

 I took DOC a few years ago, and am now trying to transfer to another school, but there is no English Composition on my transcript and the new school is questioning it.
 What can I do?

-Composition instruction at UC San Diego is offered by writing programs in the seven individual undergraduate colleges.
+Composition instruction at UC San Diego is offered by writing programs in the eight individual undergraduate colleges.
 The Dimensions of Culture Program is the writing program at Thurgood Marshall College.
 Students who have completed the DOC sequence have satisfied the University of California Writing Requirement.
 See http://marshall.ucsd.edu/doc/index.html#UC-Writing-Requirement

 How do I reach DOC Staff and when are they in the office?